rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 Also, while unsupervised methods are beyond the scope of this post, it's worth noting that the Scikit-Learn [cluster comparison plot](http://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html) can be a useful tool for unsupervised model selection in that it depicts the substantial difference in the performance of clustering models across different datasets.

-## Visual Evaluation in Scikit-Learn
+## Visual Evaluation and Tuning in Scikit-Learn
 ### Evaluating classifiers
 In the previous section, when we ran each of our models, we also ran some standard metrics to get some feedback on how well the classifiers and regressors were performing.
 In this section, we'll delve into those metrics with a bit more depth and explore how to deploy visualization tools from Scikit-Learn to better 'see' how our models are performing.